sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

     @Override
     public void onCredentialsRequired(ClientRegistration clientRegistration) {
-        // NB: This implementation just emulates what should be an async procedure, with JWT.create() being
+        // NOTE: This implementation just emulates what should be an async procedure, with JWT.create() being
         // run on your backend.
         clientRegistration.register(JWT.create(APP_KEY, APP_SECRET,mUserId));
     }